-This (these) flag(s) must be waved at the finish line to indicate the finish of race or practice session.
+This (these) flag(s) must be waved at the finish line to indicate the finish of race, Qualifying or Practice session.
+The finish of a Practice session is determined by the official timekeeping as per Art.
+1.15.1 iii), the finish of a race is determined as per Art.
+1.24.1.